 Alma Tovar, Outreach Coordinator and Transportation Advocate, began working with OLA in 2018.
 In addition to managing most of OLA’s online outreach, she also oversees its medical transportation program, coordinating transportation to and from medical appointments for community members, providing interpretation as needed during appointments, and strengthening connections with the local medical sector.
 Alma also coordinated OLA’s food crisis program during the most challenging months of the pandemic in 2020.
 She works individually with many OLA clients to provide support through information and referrals.
 A native of Sonora, Mexico, Alma holds a Bachelor’s degree in Tourism Management from Sonora State University and brings years of customer service experience to her work with OLA.
 She lives in Southampton, NY.

-Jessica Tovar, Executive Support, has been with OLA in this role since November 2021.
-Before that, she worked as a crisis counselor for OLA’s Project Hope program from December 2020 through October 2021, leading workshops and providing crisis counseling to people experiencing hardship as a result of the COVID-19 pandemic.
-She is a first-generation Colombian-American whose parents migrated to the United States as adults.
-She studied Culinary Arts at Suffolk Community College and also works as a private chef.
+Jessica Tovar, Youth Connect Crisis Counselor, has been with OLA in this role since February 2023.
+Prior to this, she was OLA’s Executive Support, and from 2020-2021, she worked for OLA as a crisis counselor for the state program Project Hope, leading workshops and providing crisis counseling to people experiencing hardship as a result of the COVID-19 pandemic.
+Jessica is a first-generation Colombian-American whose parents migrated to the United States as adults.
+She studied Culinary Arts at Suffolk Community College and now also works as a private chef.
 Her extensive experience in retail and customer service helps inform her work at OLA.
-She lives in East Hampton, NY.
+Jessica lives in East Hampton, NY.